-Testing for these bacteria after confirm disinfection the helps to effectiveness of the disinfection process.
+Testing for these bacteria after disinfection helps to confirm the effectiveness of the disinfection process.
 (Bacteria may have been present in the source water.)
 Total coliform bacteria are also indicators of possible contamination that might occur after treatment.

 Chlorine Residual